Asnegha/ASnegha.github.io/content/_index.md

 ## Hi there! 👋

 I am a second-year Masters by Research student at the [Centre for Machine Intelligence and Data Science](https://www.minds.iitb.ac.in/), IIT Bombay, under the guidance of [Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/).
 My research primarily focuses on Natural Language Processing (NLP), with a specialization in **Cross-Lingual Transfer**.
+I obtained my B.Tech in Electrical Engineering from Indian Institute of Technology Tirupati.